ivan-guerra/programmador.com/content/posts/sierpinski.md

 5. Plot the current position.
 6. Repeat from step 3.

-My implementation of the "chaos" approach is shown below:
+Here's an implementation of the "chaos" approach:

 ```cpp
 static void DrawSierpinskiTriangles(